Nexmo/nexmo-developer/_documentation/messages/code-snippets/messenger/send-text.md

 ---
-title: Send text message
+title: Send a Text Message
 ---

-# Send with Facebook Messenger
+# Send a Text Message

 In this code snippet you will see how to send a FaceBook message using the Messages API.